How To Cut Your Grocery Bill In Half

 - Take out that Crock Pot!
 Not only does it save you time cooking, but it can take cheaper, tougher meats and turn them into yummy tender goodness!
 Walk in the house after a long day at work and smell a delicious dinner that’s ready for you and your family to eat!
 The Crock Pot is also an easy way to make extra meals to freeze for later.
 This is the crock pot I have and it’s just awesome!
 It has a timer to set for while you’re out of the house and high, low, and warm settings.
 Plus the lid seals tight for transporting to a potluck or family get together!

 - Eat less meat.
 There are so many recipes on Pinterest for meatless dinners!
 And when you do buy meat, make sure it’s on sale!
 NEVER ever pay full price for meat.
 This is hard for my family, but we make a meatless chili and all kinds of soups that call for less meat than your average dinner.
 You can also make these in your crock pot!
 Win/win!
+Here is a crock pot recipe for potato soup!
+This recipe made so many meals for us and my kids love soup!

 - Plant an herb garden.
 A whole potted plant costs almost the same as a small package of already cut herbs.
 But you will get so many more meals out of a potted plant than you will an individual package!
 Don’t forget to water them and observe their sunlight needs!